 What Are the Signs and Symptoms of Bipolar Disorder?

-Bipolar disorder is a mental health condition that includes high periods of mania (commonly thought of as “highs”) and low periods of a depressed mood (the “lows” that many people will feel).
-If you’re asking yourself, how do I know if I have bipolar disorder, there are several signs and symptoms to be aware of and to look out for.
+Bipolar disorder includes high periods of mania (commonly thought of as “highs”) and low periods of a depressed mood (the “lows” that many people will feel).
+If you’re asking yourself, “how do I know if I have bipolar disorder,” there are several signs and symptoms to be aware of and to look out for.
 Most importantly, you should know that there’s help available.

 So, how do you know if you have bipolar disorder?
 Of all the bipolar symptoms, the first to be aware of is that you’ll typically go through periods of mania and depression.
 These periods are more than just mood changes.
 A bipolar episode of mania (extreme highs) and depression (dark lows) can last 7 days or longer, with people having symptoms of either every day.
 Both bipolar 1 disorder and bipolar 2 disorders consist of shifts in mood, energy, and behavior, but symptoms can vary depending on the type of bipolar dealt with.